-Bland-Altman plots were generated to compare the performance between the wearable device and BIACorpus.
-The difference was plotted against the mean of the measured values.
-The bias, standard deviation of difference, limits of agreement (LoA) and confidence intervals were estimated.
-The limits of agreement were computed after testing for normality of the difference in measurements using the Anderson-Darling test for normality at a 5% significance level.
-The classification of postures was evaluated on the test set for accuracy, false negative rate and false positive rate.
+Pearson's correlation coefficient r and Bland-Altman plots were generated to compare the agreement between the wearable device and BIACorpus.
+The bias, limits of agreement (LoA) and their 95% confidence intervals (CI) were calculated.
+The LoA were computed after testing for normality of the difference in measurements using the Anderson-Darling test for normality at a 5% significance level.
+The posture classification was evaluated on the test set for accuracy, sensitivity, specificity and precision.